Arthur Lynch (American football): 2013

 On Saturday, November 2, 2012, Lynch sustained an injury when tackled by Florida linebacker Antonio Morrison, resulting in a lacerated kidney and several bruised ribs.
 Despite passing blood in his urine Lynch finished the game.
 He sat out the subsequent game against Appalachian State due to his kidney laceration, marking the only game he missed due to injury throughout his collegiate career.
 In total, Lynch appeared and started in 12 games, recording 30 passes for 459 yards and leading all receivers with 5 touchdowns.

+Photo from the 2013 Georgia Tech Yellow Jackets football team, all taken at Bobby Dodd Stadium.

 The Bulldogs finished the regular season 8-4 and ranked No. 23 in the AP Poll.
 They earned a New Year's Six Bowl berth and accepted an invitation to play Nebraska in the TaxSlayer Gator Bowl.
 In his final collegiate game, Lynch had one of his best statistical performances of his career, catching 6 passes for 69 yards.
 However, he dropped a crucial pass that ended Georgia's potential game-winning drive in the fourth quarter.
 Georgia lost the game 24-19 and finished the season unranked.

 Following the season, Lynch was named to the Associated Press, SEC Coaches, and Sporting News All-SEC 1st Team.
 He also received a Sports Illustrated All-America Honorable Mention.
 Lynch was voted Offensive Team Captain by his teammates and finished his career with 56 receptions for 907 yards and eight touchdowns.